sirasitxp/sirasit-s-wiki/react.md

 # React Core Concepts
 ## Components
 Components allow you to build self-contained, reusable snippets of code.
 If you think of components as LEGO bricks, you can take these individual bricks and combine them together to form larger structures.
 If you need to update a piece of the UI, you can update the specific component or brick.
+A component is a function that returns UI elements.
 ## Props
 ## State